 supports reading from an

-In this example, this could look like the following.
+For the "blog" example, this would look like the following.

-- slug: first-post-ever title: First post ever! contents: This blog post talks about how it's the first post ever! - slug: second-post-ever title: second post ever! contents: This blog post talks about how it's the second post ever!
+- slug: first-post-ever title: First post ever! content: This blog post talks about how it's the first post ever! - slug: second-post-ever title: second post ever! content: This blog post talks about how it's the second post ever!

 # configure Flask-FileAlchemy app.config['FILEALCHEMY_DATA_DIR'] = os.path.join( os.path.dirname(os.path.realpath(__file__)), 'data' ) app.config['FILEALCHEMY_MODELS'] = (BlogPost,) # load tables FileAlchemy(app, db).load_tables()